by Richard Rowell, Write W.A.V.E. Media Staff

-Pinterest has definitely become quite a social media phenomenon.
-It has become quite the diversion for millions around the globe and a great new way to search for images, while also being able to save them on "pin boards" for future reference.
-It allows for research on a wide variety of topics, including architecture, food, fashion, interior design, and many, many more.
+Pinterest is quite a social media phenomenon.
+It has become quite the diversion for millions around the globe.
+Not only is it a great new way to search for images, but users can also save them on "pin boards" for future reference.
+Pinterest allows for research on a wide variety of topics, including architecture, food, fashion, interior design, and many, many more.
 The list of topics for images you can find is practically endless!

-The best part of Pinterest and what is perhaps the primary reason that it has become so popular, is the fact that you can create a limitless amount of pin-boards.
-This means you can have each board be dedicated to a specific product.
+The best part of Pinterest is the fact that you can create a limitless amount of pin-boards.
+This means you can have each board be dedicated to a specific topic, product, or service.
 Say that you write for a bakery.
 You can create boards displaying your bakery’s pastries, another with your breads, and another with your specialty goods, broken down by each type.
-You can get even more specific, but be sure to choose more general broad keywords for your boards that should get a decent amount of search traffic.
+You can get even more specific.
+Still, be sure to choose more general broad keywords for your boards that should get a decent amount of search traffic.
 Keep in mind that pins actually show up in Google searches, so it's a cool way to get some off-page SEO.

 Pins can spread very quickly on Pinterest.
 It's a good idea to also find users that pin a lot of pictures related to your own keywords.
 This way you can re-pin their pictures to other boards that you curate specifically for pictures that relate to you, but are not directly related to your products.
 This will not only make your boards easier to find, but as it is easy and common for users to follow all of a particular user's boards, it gives you an easy chance to share your pins to a wider audience more quickly.
 As with any social media platform, the more followers you have, the greater your reach will be, and that reach can grow extremely quickly if you have content that people crave.